You can relieve your lower back pain with yoga poses and other exercises, including the knee-to-chest stretch and Cat-Cow.

 Staying physically active is perhaps the most effective and cost-efficient way to soothe or prevent it.

-Here are 8 simple stretches to relieve lower back pain.
+Here are eight simple stretches to relieve lower back pain.

-Other muscles that play an important role in maintaining the normal curvature of your spinal column are the hamstrings (located at the back of your thighs) and hip flexors.
-Tightness in these muscles may cause lower back pain.
+Other muscles that play an important role in maintaining the curvature of your spinal column include the hamstrings (located at the back of your thighs) and hip flexors.
+Tightness in these muscles may also cause lower back pain.

-Minor lower back pain normally gets better on its own within a few days or weeks.
-Lower back pain is considered chronic when it persists for more than 3 months (4).
+Minor lower back pain usually gets better within a few days or weeks.
+Lower back pain is considered chronic when it lasts for 12 weeks or longer.

-This article provides eight stretches for lower back pain, all of which you can do in the comfort of your home with minimal or no equipment.
+This article includes eight stretches for lower back pain that require minimal or no equipment.

 The knee-to-chest stretch can help lengthen your lower back, relieving tension and pain.